dmiller/clojure-clr-next/_posts/2024-06-18-mega-dose-of-micro-benchmarks-part-2.md

 categories: general
 ---

+Improving the numerics code for type mapping, operations lookup, and conversions.

 Refer to the preceding post, [A mega-dose of micro-benchmarks, Part 1 -- Setting the stage]({{site.baseurl}}{% post_url 2024-06-18-mega-dose-of-micro-benchmarks-part-1 %}), for the context of the code we are looking at here.

 Any performance improvements in the code handling numeric operations is going to affect more than just `PersistentArrayMap.createWithCheck`, so it's worth taking a look.